Unprotecting a protected MIX

 Recovering the MIX using an Application

 If you find it hard to do all of these technical stuffs, you can use RA2YR MIX Unprotector Master to completely recover the MIX's header and the file names inside it.
+But this application cannot recover file names if the MIX File's LMD was mangled.

 - This tutorial is a reformatted version of a tutorial posted originally on PPM and then cross-posted here by its author, aristurtle.